craigmcchesney/cdb-support/README.md

 #### assign static ip address
 - Navigate to console's networking tab and select "Attach static IP" in the public IP panel of the page.
-- In the dialog that appears, enter name for the static IP e.g., "mpex-app-server-static-ip".
+- In the dialog that appears, enter name for the static IP.
 - Click "Create and attach".
 - Make note of the ip address.

 #### add DNS records for new subdomain and applications
-- Use the domain admin tool to add DNS records for mapping new static IP to domain name using an "A" record.
+- Use the domain admin tool to add DNS records for mapping new static IP address to a subdomain/host name using an "A" record (e.g, app-server.example.com).
-- Add "CNAME" records for the varous applications (cdb, traveler, payara-admin, ldap-admin, mongo-express) that map to the host name specified by the "A" record.
+- Add "CNAME" records for the varous applications (cdb.app-server.example.com, traveler.app-server.example.com, payara-admin.app-server.example.com, ldap-admin.app-server.example.com, mongo-express.app-server.example.com) that map to the same host name specified by the "A" record.
 - Test connecting via ssh using DNS name instead of ip.

 #### disable crontab for "cdb" user